 Talk to someone

 Like in my previous post, you have to open up to someone.
 It helps during this time to surround yourself with optimistic friends and family.
 Avoid toxic people who only see corruption in the system, blame everybody for their failures but refuse to do anything about it.
-If things are not getting better than seek professional help.
+If things are not getting better then seek professional help.

-Carefully examine where you are, where you’re going and what you need to get there
+Carefully examine where you are, where you’re going, and what you need to get there

 It’s okay if you’ve not given deep thought about what type of post-school experience you really want.
-Whether it’s a career, business or pursuing some other passion.
+Whether it’s a career, business, or pursuing some other passion.
 You can start something today.

 Refuse to be idle

-Read books, learn an instrument, learn a new skill, engage your mind so it doesn’t have time to wallow in self-pity.
+Read books, learn an instrument, learn a new skill, and engage your mind so it doesn’t have time to wallow in self-pity.
 Do something you love and likely ties to where you want to be in the future.

 Ditch the comparisons